 4.5.
-Accurate Yet Efficient Classification
+Accurate yet efficient classification

-One of the primary disadvantages of fine-grained incremental learning is that it is time consuming [26, 27, 28].
-Previous studies which used fine-grained incremental learning for other purposes [29] found that using a part of the bug repository history for classification might yield comparable and stable results to using the entire bug history.
+One of the primary disadvantages of fine-grained incremental learning is that it is time consuming (Osuna et al., 1997; Platt, 1999; C. time in cross validation, 2010).
+Previous studies which used fine-grained incremental learning for other purposes (Lamkanfi et al., 2010) found that using a part of the bug repository history for classification might yield comparable and stable results to using the entire bug history.
 Similarly, we intended to find how many past bug reports we need to train the classifier on in order to achieve a prediction accuracy comparable to the highest prediction accuracy attained when using fold 1-10 as the TDS and fold 11 as the VDS.